Pesto stuffed mushrooms make a pretty, delicious appetizer or side dish. They’re great for parties because you can make them in advance.

-I make these pesto stuffed mushrooms quite often when we host (I also make these pizza stuffed mushrooms).
+I make these pesto stuffed mushrooms quite often when we host.
 They make a wonderful party appetizer.
 When I happen to have leftover pesto sauce, I also make them for the family, as a tasty side dish.

 Pesto stuffed mushrooms are incredibly flavorful.
 The combination of the earthy mushrooms and the savory pesto sauce is incredible!

 You can certainly use store bought pesto sauce in this recipe.
-But check the ingredients carefully – many packaged pesto sauces are made with soybean oil.
-It’s very easy to make homemade pesto sauce.
+But check the ingredients carefully.
+Many packaged pesto sauces are made with soybean oil when olive oil is not just tastier but also healthier.
+If you want to ensure you’re using the best and healthiest pesto sauce, it’s very easy to make homemade pesto sauce.